maliksalman/dev-service-broker/README.md

 # dev-service-broker

-A service-broker implementating the https://www.openservicebrokerapi.org/ API.
+A service-broker implementation the https://www.openservicebrokerapi.org/ API.
 This service-broker can be used with platforms that can use a service-broker to provision services and their credentials.
-This service-broker expecects to have access to running Kubernetes cluster and runs services in the cluster.
+This service-broker expects to have access to running Kubernetes cluster and runs services in the cluster.

 ### Local Development